sape-ru/enterprise-exception/docs/hde/en/experienced/customizable-exception.md

 ## Full message composer

-If a classic exception message is just a string you specify as its constructor first argument then an exception _full message_ is [CustomizableException](../dummies/customizable-exception.md) message composed by `getMessageComposed()` from several parts (such as _context_ and _base message_).
+A classic exception message is just a string you specify as its constructor first argument.
+[CustomizableException](../dummies/customizable-exception.md) object's _full message_ is composed by
+`getMessageComposed()` from several parts (such as _context_ and _base message_).
 This method is called implicitly:
 - in the constructor for the [_system_ version](#translation-wrapper);
 - in `getMessageFe()` for the [_frontend_ version](#translation-wrapper) (if an exception